 On the Feast of St Dorothy, February 6, 2012 our Sanctuary beautification project came to fruition with the consecration of our new altar by Bishop Peter Jugis.
 Thanks to the magnanimity, talents, and skills of our own parishioners, our parish enjoys a beautiful sanctuary in which we can together celebrate Masses, Feasts, weddings, funerals, Baptisms and more, and to render worship to God.

 St Dorothy’s Catholic Church has long benefited from the rich wisdom and leadership of all the priests who have shepherded this ever-growing community.
 We continue to thank God for our Church, and for all those who gave so generously of themselves to establish and found this parish.
-We entrust St Dorothy’s Catholic Church and ourselves to the grace and mercy of God, the powerful intercession of the Blessed Virgin Mary and St Joseph her spouse, and to St Dorothy, our patroness.
+We entrust St Dorothy’s Catholic Church and ourselves to the grace and mercy of God, the powerful intercession of the Blessed Virgin Mary and St Joseph her spouse, and to Saint Dorothy, our beloved patroness.